A 16th-century park of monsters in Bomarzo makes a fascinating day trip from Rome.

 Tickets cost €11 for adults and children and €8 for children aged four to 13.
 Entry is free for children under four.
 For full visiting details see park website.

-How to get there Train: Trains from Roma Termini to Attigliano-Bomarzo station take around 55 minutes.
+Train: Trains from Roma Termini to Attigliano-Bomarzo station take around 55 minutes.
 Trains from Rome also reach nearby Orte and Viterbo, with Cotral buses to Bomarzo operating from both towns.
 Car: 93 km north from Rome to Bomarzo via A1 / E35.
 The drive takes about 1.5 hours.